Haematococcus lacustris

 Haematococcus lacustris is a freshwater species of green algae Chlorophyta from the family Haematococcaceae.
-This species is well known for its high content of the strong antioxidant astaxanthin, which is important in aquaculture, cosmetics, biotechnology and is increasingly recognized potential to improve eye health in humans.
+This species is well known for its high content of the strong antioxidant astaxanthin, which is important in multiple applications.
 The high amount of astaxanthin is present in the resting cells, which are produced and rapidly accumulated when the environmental conditions become unfavorable for normal cell growth.
 Examples of such conditions include bright light, high salinity, and low availability of nutrients.
 Haematococcus lacustris is usually found in temperate regions around the world.
 Their resting cysts are often responsible for the blood-red colour seen in the bottom of dried out rock pools and bird baths.
 This colour is caused by astaxanthin which is believed to protect the resting cysts from the detrimental effect of UV-radiation, when exposed to direct sunlight.